Bubble tea is awesome, and the good news is that you can still enjoy it on a vegan or vegetarian diet as long as you are careful.

 Some use dairy milk, others use honey, and those are obviously not vegan, but many bubble teas are vegan.

-But the biggest question is what are those gummy tapioca pearls at the bottom of your bubble tea made of?
+What are those gummy tapioca pearls at the bottom of your bubble tea made of?

 Based on the texture, you might suspect that it has gelatin.